hannahilea/FlipDotsPi/README.md

 touch ~/.tmux.conf
 echo "set -g mouse on" >> ~/.tmux.conf sudo apt install git

+sudo usermod -a -G dialout pi
+sudo reboot
 ```
+...then wait for the pi to reboot and re-ssh on!

 7. Set up Julia! (v1.5.3)
 From https://discourse.julialang.org/t/have-a-try-julia-v1-5-1-for-arm32bit/45558 :